List of former Maryland state highways (2–199): MD 98

 Maryland Route 98 was the designation for Folly Quarter Road, an L-shaped route between MD 32 in Glenelg and MD 144, which had previously been US 40, near Ellicott City in central Howard County.
 The highway was constructed as a concrete road from the National Pike south and west to near Glenelg by 1921 and completed in 1923.
 MD 98 was removed from the state highway system in 1956.

-MD 100
+MD 100 (1927–1956)

 Maryland Route 100 was the designation for the portion of Old Frederick Road from MD 99 at St. Johns Lane near Ellicott City east to the Howard–Baltimore county line at the Patapsco River.
 Much of the highway was constructed as a macadam road from the river west to approximately the modern intersection of US 29 and MD 99 in 1923.
 The gap from there to MD 99 was filled with a concrete road between 1930 and 1933.
 In 1956, the portion of MD 100 from MD 99 at St. Johns Lane to Rogers Avenue was replaced with an extension of MD 99 east along Old Frederick Road and south along Rogers Avenue; the portion of MD 100 east of Rogers Avenue was transferred to county maintenance.